Federated Learning of Generative Image Priors for MRI Reconstruction: Theory

 \subsubsection{Inference at a Test Site}

 No information regarding the imaging operators are involved in the calculation of the training losses in Eqs. \ref{eq:fedgimp_synthesizer_loss} and \ref{eq:fedgimp_discriminator_loss}.
 As such, the trained generator synthesizes high-quality, coil-combined MR images, but it cannot directly map undersampled data to an image.
 Therefore, to enable reconstruction based on the learned MRI prior, FedGIMP combines it with the subject-specific imaging operator at a test site ($A^{k,s}_{test}$).
-This combination can be flexibly performed by including the prior in the optimization problem for many different model-based reconstruction methods \cite{Uecker2014,ADMM-CSNET,raki,MoDl}.
-Here, we follow a straightforward approach where the prior is adapted to the reconstruction task in each subject by minimizing a data-consistency loss (Alg. \ref{alg:cap}):
+Note that this combination can be performed by including the prior in the optimization problem for various model-based reconstruction methods \cite{Uecker2014,ADMM-CSNET,raki,MoDl}.
+Here, we follow a straightforward approach where the prior is adapted to the reconstruction task by minimizing a data-consistency loss (Alg. \ref{alg:cap}):

-where data-consistency loss is enforced on acquired k-space samples, and a gradient penalty is included with weight $\eta$ to prevent noise amplification \cite{aggarwal2021}.
-Subject-specific optimization is performed over the synthesizer parameters ($\theta_S$), intermediate latent variables ($w$) and noise ($n$).
-Given the trained global generator $G_{\theta^*_G}$, synthesizer parameters are initialized as $\theta_S^{1} \gets \theta^*_S$, latent variables are initialized as $w^{1} \gets M_{\theta_M^*}(z \oplus v)$, whereas instance-specific noise variables are randomly initialized as $n^{1} \gets n$.
+where $w = M_{\theta_M}(z \oplus v)$, data-consistency is enforced on acquired k-space samples, and a gradient penalty is included with weight $\eta$ to prevent noise amplification \cite{aggarwal2021}.
+For each cross-section, the optimization is performed over the synthesizer parameters ($\theta_S$), mapper parameters ($\theta_S$) and noise ($n$).
+Given the trained global generator $G_{\theta^*_G}$, synthesizer and mapper parameters are initialized as $\theta_S^{1} \gets \theta^*_S$ and $\theta_M^{1} \gets \theta^*_M$, whereas instance-specific noise variables are randomly initialized as $n^{1} \gets n$.
 Following a total of $E$ iterations, the adapted prior is used to compute the final reconstruction: